leewtai/leewtai.github.io/setup/conda_and_navigator_setup.md

     ![Conda activate changes prompt](images/conda_activate_switch.png)

     It's possible that you have an older version of `conda`, then you should type in `source activate text-mine` instead.
+5. Please continue to the section on [installing packages using conda](#installing-packages-using-conda)

 ## Installing Jupyter or R as packages